 Please remember to have your policy number to hand before you call.
+You can also book an appointment online via www.saga.co.uk/GPService

 In an emergency situation, you should contact your own NHS GP or the emergency services directly so as not to delay the appropriate treatment.